FARMING, WILDLIFE AND PEOPLE IN HARMONY

 Our main focus is on biodiversity and water but here are a few things in our conservation plan...

-Reducing water pollution - reducing levels of nitrate, phosphate and sediment run-off reaching the River Wylye and the groundwater.
+Reducing Water Pollution – We are working to reducing levels of nitrate, phosphate and sediment run-off reaching the River Wylye and the groundwater.
 We have been running a series of soil health activities, sampling and trials and achieved much of this in partnership with Wessex Water.

-River restoration – we are working with the Wessex Rivers Trust and Wiltshire Wildlife Trust on the Wider Wylye project which aims to restore the river to a more natural state and reconnect it to the floodplain.
+River Restoration: Wider Wylye Landscape Recovery - In 2024 our landscape recovery project begins which is all about river and floodplain restoration.
+We are working with the Wessex Rivers Trust and Wiltshire Wildlife Trust on the Wider Wylye project which aims to restore the river to a more natural state and reconnect it to the floodplain We aim to fully enhance the formerly species rich areas of floodplain meadow and, in some areas, relocate the river back to where it naturally occurs.
+This will have huge benefits for biodiversity, alongside improving water quality and sequestering carbon.

-Wild pollinators - providing year round resources for bees, butterflies etc including flower rich habitats producing pollen and nectar.
-Our Nectar Connector project is funded through the Farming in Protected Landscapes scheme and aims to create pollinator highways across the landscape.
+Wild pollinators - Our Nectar Connector project is funded through the Farming in Protected Landscapes scheme and aims to create pollinator highways across the landscape.
+So far, we have connected farms in the valley with grassland improvements, creation of flower rich grassland and hedgerow creation.

-Education - engaging with local schools and community groups through our projects and events such as Open Farm Sunday to demonstrate the importance of farming in the rural economy and its role in delivering a wealth of public benefits.
+Education – We engage with local schools and community groups through our projects and events such as Open Farm Sunday to demonstrate the importance of farming in the rural economy and its role in delivering a wealth of public benefits.
+If your community group or school would like to get in touch to learn more about us and what we do please contact us.

 WHERE WE FARM